fyne-io/apps.fyne.io/all.md

       <div class="mdl-card mdl-cell mdl-cell--9-col-desktop mdl-cell--6-col-tablet mdl-cell--4-col-phone">
         <div class="mdl-card__supporting-text">
-          <h4>Welcome to Fyne Apps - Latest Additions</h4>
+          <h4>All Apps</h4>
-          <p>A listing of apps built using Fyne that you can download on run on your Windows, macOS, Linux or BSD computer
+          <p>A listing of all open source apps built using Fyne (that have been announced).
-as well as iOS and Android mobile devices.</p>
+            You can download on run on your Windows, macOS, Linux or BSD computer as well as iOS and Android mobile devices.</p>
-		  <p>This page shows the latest additions to the listing, you can also see
-            <a href="/all">all the apps</a> to find your favourite.</p>
         </div>
       </div>
     </div>

-    {% assign applist = site.apps | sort: 'date' | reverse %}
+    {% assign applist = site.apps | sort: 'title' %}
-	{% include list.html applist=applist limit=12 %}
+	{% include list.html applist=applist %}

 </div>